Skip to content

 At this time you can also remove the basting threads.
 Then let it dry out at least most of the way.

 Once dry (you can hurry it up under a fan if you want), press it thoroughly on both sides.
-I found that running the tip of the iron between the stitch lines helped to smooth out some of the puckers from the embroidery.
+I found that running the tip of the iron between the stitch lines helped smooth out some of the puckers from the embroidery.

 Of course, freezer paper is easy to cut through, so you have to be careful when cutting it out.
-The width dimensions were a half inch wider than the freezer paper I had, so I just moved my quilting ruler out a quarter inch and lined that up with the edge of the paper before cutting each side.
+The width dimensions were a half-inch wider than the freezer paper I had, so I just moved my quilting ruler out a quarter inch and lined that up with the edge of the paper before cutting each side.

 Half Square Triangles